dr-daisuke-urano/Plant-Hyperspectral/README.md

 reference_pic = np.dot(hyperspectral_cube[:, :,10:200], plant_reference_spectrum)
 ```

 b.
-To create a binary mask for easy segmentation, threshold the resulting image that highlights leaf and non-leaf regions, and refine the mask by applying erosion to smooth the boundaries
+To create a binary mask for easy segmentation, threshold the resulting image that highlights leaf and non-leaf regions, and refine the mask by applying erosion to smooth the boundaries</br>
 Critical: The threshold value for masking the white background can be adjusted as needed for individual cases.
 It significantly affects the quality of the segmentation.

 ```python